Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 - The ability to require an individual to engage in a behaviour change programme, alcohol or drug treatment programme, or to take a polygraph test.

-- Providing that the court should apply the lower civil standard of proof (‘balance of probabilities’) when determining whether the individual the application is made in respect of has done the act in question.
+- The provision that the court should apply the civil standard of proof ('balance of probabilities') when determining whether the individual has done the act in question.

-- Ensuring that Scottish SHPOs and SROs are fully enforceable in England and Wales and that orders made in one jurisdiction (either England and Wales, Scotland or Northern Ireland) can be varied, renewed or discharged in another jurisdiction.
+- The provision that Scottish SHPOs and SROs are fully enforceable in England and Wales and that orders made in one jurisdiction (either England and Wales, Scotland or Northern Ireland) can be varied, renewed or discharged in another jurisdiction.

-- Conferring a power on the Secretary of State to prepare (or direct a relevant person, such as the National Crime Agency (NCA), to prepare) a list of countries deemed to be at “high risk” of CSA by UK nationals/residents, to be considered by applicants and the courts when applying for, or making, a SHPO or SRO, for the purpose of protecting children outside the UK from the risk of sexual harm from the respondent.
+The conferring of a power on the Secretary of State to prepare (or direct a relevant person, such as the National Crime Agency, to prepare) a list of countries deemed to be at "high risk" of child sexual abuse by UK nationals/residents.
+This list is to be considered by applicants and the courts when applying for, or making, a SHPO or SRO, for the purpose of protecting children outside the UK from the risk of sexual harm.

 Service

-A written draft order should be served not less than two business days in advance of the hearing at which the order may be made – Rule 31.3(1) and (5) of the Criminal Procedure Rules 2020.
-The Court has emphasised the responsibility of prosecution counsel in this regard – R v Jackson [2012] EWCA Crim 2602
+A written draft order should be served not less than two business days in advance of the hearing at which the order may be made – rule 31.3(1) and (5) of the Criminal Procedure Rules 2020.
+The Court has emphasised the responsibility of prosecution counsel in complying with this – R v Jackson [2012] EWCA Crim 2602.

 Breach and sentencing